RWLPedal/music-pcbs/MoreporkDistortion/README.md

 # Morepork Distortion

 The *Morepork Distortion* is a PCB based on the MXR Distortion+.
 The layout is true to the original pedal.

 The name for this pedal, the [Morepork](https://ebird.org/species/morepo2), comes from a small owl from New Zealand.
 I thought that, for a pedal based on the "Distortion Plus," plus means more - and how can you not like a bird called the Morepork?!
 Ad where does that name come from?
 The Morepork's call sounds like "Morepork," although I'd say that's a bit of a stretch.

 I suspect, like many non-New Zealanders, that my first encounter with the Morepork was through Discworld's Ankh-Morpork.
 Which is named for the owl!
 The city arms have an owl on them.

+I had some fun with this layout.
+The PCB is set up like a "+" to mirror the original circuit's name.

 If you'd like to just get started with the build, you can go ahead and download the [gerber](https://github.com/RWLPedal/music-pcbs/raw/refs/heads/main/MoreporkDistortion/gerber.zip) for fabrication.